rahulrumalla/website/docs/about.md

 Rahul is a frequent [presenter](/talks) at renowned conferences within the Music and Web3 industries, showcasing his expertise in these fields.

 ## Contact
-If you'd like to get in touch with me, you can email me at [me@rahulrumalla.com](mailto:me@rahulrumalla.com) or DM me on social links found at the top of the site.
+If you'd like to get in touch with me, you can email me at **me [at] rahulrumalla [dot] com** or DM me on social links found at the top of the site.